iclr-blogposts/2024/_posts/2024-05-07-primacy-bias-and-why-it-helps-to-forget.md

 In practice, weight resets are a bit more complicated.
 Ideally, we retrain the model from scratch after each observation.
 Unfortunately this isn’t realistic (on my computer).
 This leaves us with two decisions:

-1. Select a reset frequency
+1. Select a reset frequency.
-2. Decide what to reset
+2. Decide what to reset.

 Resetting often will prevent primacy bias but this requires a high replay ratio.
 This trade-off is discussed in detail in the follow up work "Sample-Efficient Reinforcement Learning by Breaking the Replay Ratio Barrier", [3] published in 2023.
 In particular, a heatmap is shared showing the trade-off between data and computation budget on a dynamic motion control problem: